angular-schule/angular-cli-ghpages/docs/README_standalone.md

   - `npx angular-cli-ghpages` -- Dotfiles are included by default.
   - `npx angular-cli-ghpages --no-dotfiles` -- Dotfiles are ignored.

-The command includes dotfiles by default (e.g `.htaccess` will be committed) With `--no-dotfiles` files starting with `.` are ignored.
+The command includes dotfiles by default (e.g. `.htaccess` will be committed) With `--no-dotfiles` files starting with `.` are ignored.

 #### --dry-run <a name="dry-run"></a>